egeldenhuys/black-fitch/assignment1/README.md

 Your assignment operator is working correctly.
 ```

-Task 4 (3/4):
+Task 4 (5/5):
 ```
 Your hasBeenSummoned function is working correctly.
 Your hasCompletedTraining function is working correctly.
-Your dropWizardSpell function is incorrect.
-Are you dealing with spells in the correct way?
+Your dropWizardSpell function is working correctly.
 ```